Ianwanarua/Delani-studio/README.md

 #### By **_Ian Njenga_**
 -------------------------
 ## Description
-The website is a landing page which has sevral features.
+The website is a landing page which has several features.
 It has an about section where it tells who we are then, _what we do_ section which on clicking displays text.
 Our _portfolio_ has been displayed there and on hovering you get the name of the project done.
 Finally a contact us section which tracks the messages sent us.
 ## Setup/Installation Requirements
 There is no special installation needed.
 The website runs on all browsers.
 You can run it on chrome browser.